-The Connect initiative is defining a universal connector and device-to-device firmware to enhance 12V SHS Kit and appliance interoperability.
+The Connect initiative is defining a family of universal connectors and device-to-device firmware standards for enhanced interoperability of 12V SHS Kit and Appliance.

 Many thanks to the Efficiency for Access Coalition which provided financial support via UK AID: